 Efficacy of Ursodiol Administered at 14 mg/kg/day as a Once Daily Dose to PBC Patients

 A second study conducted in Canada randomized 222 PBC patients to Ursodiol, 14 mg/kg/day or placebo, administered as a once daily dose in a double-blind manner during a two-year period.
-At two years, a statistically significant (p < 0.001) difference between the two treatments (n = 106 for the Ursodiol tablet, 250 mg group and n = 106 for the placebo group), in favor of Ursodiol, was demonstrated in the following: reduction in the proportion of patients exhibiting a more than 50% increase in serum bilirubin; median percent decrease in bilirubin (-17.12% for the Ursodiol tablet, 250 mg group vs. +20.00% for the placebo group), transaminases (-40.54% for the Ursodiol tablet, 250 mg group vs. +5.71% for the placebo group) and alkaline phosphatase (-47.61% for the Ursodiol tablet, 250 mg group vs. -5.69% for the placebo group); incidence of treatment failure; and time to treatment failure.
-The definition of treatment failure included: discontinuing the study for any reason; a total serum bilirubin level greater than or equal to 1.5 mg/dL or increasing to a level equal to or greater than two times the baseline level; and the development of ascites or encephalopathy.
-Evaluation of patients at 4 years or longer was inadequate due to the high drop out rate (n = 10 withdrew from the Ursodiol tablet, 250 mg group vs. n = 15 from the placebo group) and small number of patients.
+At two years, a statistically significant (p<0.001) difference between the two treatments (n=106 for the Ursodiol tablets, 250 mg group and n=106 for the placebo group), in favor of Ursodiol, was demonstrated in the following: reduction in the proportion of patients exhibiting a more than 50% increase in serum bilirubin; median percent decrease in bilirubin (-17.12% for the Ursodiol tablets, 250 mg group vs. +20.00% for the placebo group), transaminases (-40.54% for the Ursodiol tablets, 250 mg group vs. +5.71% for the placebo group) and alkaline phosphatase (-47.61% for the Ursodiol tablets, 250 mg group vs. -5.69% for the placebo group); incidence of treatment failure; and time to treatment failure.
+The definition of treatment failure included: discontinuing the study for any reason; a total serum bilirubin level greater than or equal to 1.5 mg/dl or increasing to a level equal to or greater than two times the baseline level; and the development of ascites or encephalopathy.
+Evaluation of patients at 4 years or longer was inadequate due to the high drop out rate (n=10 withdrew from the Ursodiol tablets, 250 mg group vs. n=15 from the placebo group) and small number of patients.
 Therefore, death, need for liver transplantation, histological progression by two stages or to cirrhosis, development of varices, ascites or encephalopathy, marked worsening of fatigue or pruritus, inability to tolerate the drug, doubling of serum bilirubin and voluntary withdrawal were not assessed.

 Efficacy of Ursodiol Tablets USP, 250 mg Administered in Twice a Day Versus Four Times a Day Divided Dosing Schedules to PBC Patients

 A randomized, two-period crossover study in fifty PBC patients compared efficacy of Ursodiol tablets, 250 mg in twice a day versus four times a day divided dosing schedules in 50 patients for 6 months in each crossover period.
-Mean percent changes from baseline in liver test results and Mayo risk score (n = 46) and serum enrichment with UDCA (n = 34) were not statistically significant with any dosage at any time interval.
+Mean percent changes from baseline in liver test results and Mayo risk score (n=46) and serum enrichment with UDCA (n=34) were not statistically significant with any dosage at any time interval.
 This study demonstrated that UDCA (13 to 15 mg/kg/day) given twice a day is equally effective to UDCA given four times a day.
-In addition, the Ursodiol tablet, 250 mg was given as a single versus three times a day dosing schedules in 10 patients.
+In addition, Ursodiol tablets, 250 mg was given as a single versus three times a day dosing schedules in 10 patients.
 Due to the small number of patients in this arm of the study, it was not possible to conduct statistical comparisons between these regimens.